Trump Iran war exit strategy: on April 1, Trump promised more strikes — and offered no account of what ending the war would require.

 The War Continues Because Stopping It Was Never Defined

 This is not an accident of poor planning.
 It is the structural logic of personalized imperial warfighting.
 Undefined objectives serve power by keeping the justification for action perpetually renewable.
 Every development — Iranian defiance, partial degradation, rejected negotiations — becomes evidence for continued engagement rather than evidence of failure.
-The war on Iran does not move toward resolution.
-It moves toward the next justification for its own continuation.
-And absent an institutional break that forces redefinition — congressional action, allied pressure, domestic collapse of support — there is no mechanism inside the current architecture that produces an end.
+For how the regime change logic built into the war from the beginning forecloses exit by design, see the regime change analysis.
+Absent a genuine institutional break, there is no mechanism inside the current architecture that produces an end.
 Only continuation.

 Sources

-- CNN — Trump administration’s Iran war objectives keep changing, March 31, 2026
+4. Trump administration’s Iran war objectives keep changing — CNN, March 31, 2026

-- NPR — Iran war enters fourth week with no clear end in sight, March 21, 2026
+5. Iran war enters fourth week with no clear end in sight — NPR, March 21, 2026

-- White House — President Trump’s Clear and Unchanging Objectives, April 1, 2026
+7. President Trump’s Clear and Unchanging Objectives — White House, April 1, 2026